Exploring 20 unique mint varieties

 Berries and cream mint is a more recent and wonderfully unique variety, with dark, glossy or fuzzy green leaves that feature a purple tint.
 Its amazing scent profile is a result of the plant’s blend of natural volatile oils, making it produce a hint of vanilla when you crush the leaves.

-Aroma: Sweet berry with creamy, vanilla-like notes
+Taste: Sweet berry with creamy, vanilla-like notes

 Flowers: Mauve